Magnitude cohomology: Introduction

 \subsection{Graphs}

-Finally we specialise from generalised metric spaces to finite graphs, and we give complete computations of the magnitude cohomology ring for several classes of graphs.
+Finally we specialise to finite graphs, and we give complete computations of the magnitude cohomology ring for several classes of graphs.
 The magnitude cohomology rings in question are all highly nontrivial, but nevertheless they all admit nice presentations.

 In Theorem~\ref{theorem-diagonal} we identify the \emph{diagonal part} of the magnitude cohomology ring, given by the groups $\MH^k_k(G)$, as a quotient of the path algebra of the quiver obtained from $G$ by doubling the edges.
-In~\cite[Section~7]{HepworthWillerton} we introduced \emph{diagonal graphs}, which are graphs whose magnitude homology is concentrated in the groups $\MH^k_k(G)$, and we identified various large classes of diagonal graphs.
+In~\cite[Section~7]{HepworthWillerton} we introduced \emph{diagonal graphs}, which are graphs whose magnitude homology (and therefore cohomology) is concentrated on this diagonal, and we identified various large classes of diagonal graphs.
+Work of Gu~\cite{Gu} has added to the known examples.
 Theorem~\ref{theorem-diagonal} therefore gives a complete description of the magnitude cohomology ring of any diagonal graph, and we make this description explicit in the case of trees, complete graphs, and complete bipartite graphs.

 In Theorem~\ref{theorem-cyclic} we give an explicit presentation of the magnitude cohomology rings of the odd cyclic graphs (which are not diagonal).
-This is based on homological results due to Yuzhou Gu (see the comments to the blogpost~\cite{Willerton}).
+This is based on Gu's computation of the magnitude homology of odd cyclic graphs given in Theorem~4.6 of~\cite{Gu}.